NejiH/NejiH/README.md

 <img align="left"  src="./img/header_github.png" alt="Hello, I'm Arnaud"/><br><br>

-<p id="description">Here are a few things to know about me:<br>🔭 I’m currently student at the Ada Tech School in a fullstack cursus<br>🌱 I'm very interested in knowing more how to create accessibility driven and environmentally responsible apps<br>👯 I’m looking for an apprentice role in frontend or iOS programming<br>⚡ I've already worked with JavaScript HTML CSS Vite.js and MySQL<br>📚I'm currently learning Swift SwiftUI and TailwindCSS</p>
+<p id="description">Here are a few things to know about me:<br>🔭 I’m currently student at the Ada Tech School in a fullstack cursus<br>🌱 I'm very interested in knowing more how to create accessibility driven and environmentally responsible apps<br>👯 I’m looking for an apprentice role in frontend or iOS programming<br>⚡ I've already worked with JavaScript HTML CSS Vite.js, Svelte and MySQL<br>📚 I'm currently learning Swift SwiftUI and TailwindCSS</p>

 ### Let's connect: